imghost809/JS-Portfolio/README.md

 # JS-Portfolio

-This portfolio opens on HTML
+This portfolio opens on HTML starting with index.html

 https://roadmap.sh/projects/basic-html-website